hashintel/hash/packages/graph/hash_graph/doc/structural-queries.md

 - \[`DataType1`, `DataType2`]
 - \[`Link1`, `Entity2`]

-`Link2` will not be included in the subgraph, because the depth for `hasLeftEntity` is `2` and `Link2` is `3` edges away from `Entity1`.
+`Link2` will not be included in the subgraph, because the depth for `hasLeftEntity` is `1` and `hasRightEntity` is `1` and `Link2` is `3` link-related edges away from `Entity1`.

-Please note, that all depth parameters has to be passed each time a query is made to prevent unexpected results.
+Please note, that all depth parameters have to be passed each time a query is made to prevent unexpected results.

 # Commonly used queries